NaszvadiG/cim-xa/README.md

 This distribution includes 100% PHP, zero-compilation, object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Grocery [CRUD], PHPExcel and Zend libraries
 [auth, mail, permissions, etc., loadable and usable as if they were CodeIgniter libraries], as well as ChromePHP [for testing] and PHPTI for simple painless template inhertiance.
+MongoDB support is included using CodeIgniter active record systax [i.e.: not Idiorm].
-This distribution therefore stands on the shoulders of some PHP giants including Ellis Labs (CodeIgniter), Jamie Matthews (Paris, Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), Adam Shaw (phpti) and others.
+This distribution therefore stands on the shoulders of some PHP giants including Ellis Labs (CodeIgniter), Jamie Matthews (Paris, Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), Adam Shaw (phpti), Alex Bilbie (MongoDB library) and others.

 <a href="http://ellislab.com/codeigniter/user-guide/toc.html">Documentation for CodeIgniter</a>